Every adopted person deserves access to the truth… because it’s their truth.

 This is the tragic result of a bygone era, when being born “outside of wedlock” was considered a lifelong stain on one’s reputation, and when folks mistakenly thought it was best for adoptees to never know they were ever adopted.
 (Learn more about the secrecy and shame of closed adoption era here.)

-We beg you to join us in the fight to implement open records legislation and to recognize the right of every adoptee to own the truth of their own beginnings.
-Join STAR (Support Texas Adoptee Rights) to help bring about needed change in Texas, and back the Adoptee Rights Coalition to help change the world for the better.
+We beg you to join us in the fight to implement adoptee equality legislation in Texas and to recognize the right of every adoptee to own the truth of their own beginnings.